rml-lee/rml-lee/README.md

 In this portfolio, you will find projects that showcase my skills in:

-- Data Cleaning and Preparation: Examples of transforming raw data into meaningful insights.
+- Data Cleaning and Preparation: Illustrations of refining and organizing raw data to ensure accuracy and usability.
 - Data Transformation: Utilizing SQL to modify and convert data into desired outcomes.
 - Data Visualization: Creating compelling visual stories using tools like Tableau.
 - Statistical Analysis: Applying statistical methods to uncover trends and patterns.